• About

 Meet Amy

-Amy is a life and grief coach, speaker, and writer.
-She currently works for Nothing is Wasted Ministries and Podcast.
+Amy is a trauma-informed coach, speaker, and writer.
 She’s a biological mom, adoptive mom, heart mom, and a mom of child loss.
 She wrestles with God through her joys and sorrows and hopes to encourage you along the way.
 Read more of her story here.

 Recent Posts